FRRouting/frr/doc/user/bgp.rst

 announcements that a BGP router sends to its peer.

-The conditional advertisement process is triggered by the BGP scanner process, which runs every 60 seconds.
-This means that the maximum time for the conditional advertisement to take effect is 60 seconds.
+The conditional advertisement process is triggered by the BGP scanner process, which is controller by ``bgp route-map delay-timer``.
+Default is every 5 seconds.
 The conditional advertisement can take effect depending on when the tracked route is removed from the BGP table and when the next instance of the BGP scanner occurs.

 .. clicmd:: neighbor A.B.C.D advertise-map NAME [exist-map|non-exist-map] NAME